thu-ml/Attack-Bard/README.md

 By attacking white-box surrogate vision encoders or MLLMs, the generated adversarial examples can mislead Bard to output wrong image descriptions with a 22% success rate based solely on the transferability.
 We show that the adversarial examples can also attack other MLLMs, e.g., 26% attack success rate against Bing Chat and 86\% attack success rate against ERNIE bot.
 Moreover, we identify two defense mechanisms of Bard, including face detection and toxicity detection of images.
 We design corresponding attacks to evade these defenses, demonstrating that the current defenses of Bard are also vulnerable.
 We hope this work can deepen our understanding on the robustness of MLLMs and facilitate future research on defenses.

-We provide codes for 4 experiments.
+We provide codes for 3 experiments.

 1. attack_img_encoder_misdescription.py: Image embedding attack against Bard's image description.
+You can also use this code to attack NSFW detectors by changing the training data.

 2. attack_vlm_misclassify.py: Text description attack against Bard's image description.

-3. attack_img_encoder_nsfw.py: Attack on toxic detection.

-4. attack_bomb.py: This one is not included in our paper.
-This is to let the MLLM output "bomb bomb...".

 ## Getting Started